googleapis/google-cloud-python/docs/error-reporting-usage.rst

 constructor, or the default service of "python".

 The user and HTTP context can also be included in the exception.
-The HTTP context can be constructed using :class:`gcloud.error_reporting.HTTPContext`.
+The HTTP context can be constructed using :class:`google.cloud.error_reporting.HTTPContext`.
 This will be used by Stackdriver Error Reporting to help group exceptions.

 .. doctest::